danjperron/PicoAudioPWM/README.md

     You need to install the wave.py and chunk.py from https://github.com/joeky888/awesome-micropython-lib/tree/master/Audio

+    Don't forget to increase the SPI clock up to 3Mhz.

     How it works,

        1 - We set the PWM to a range of 255 at 122Khz